petrutaraul/Angular-frontend-Technical-assessment/README.md

-# TechnicalAssessmentAngularRaulPetruta
+# 🚀 Technical Assessment Angular Raul Petruta 🚀

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4.
+Welcome to the wildest Angular project in the digital jungle! 🌴 This masterpiece was conjured up with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.4, which is pretty much the wizard's wand of web development. ✨

-## Development server
+## 🏎️ Development Server: Zoom Zoom!

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`
+Fire up your engines with `ng serve` and race over to `http://localhost:4200/`.
+Warning: Speeds may exceed your coding expectations! 🏁

-## Install
+## 📦 Install: Unleash the Magic!

-Run `npm install`
+Just run `npm install` and watch the magic unfold!
+It's like giving your project a super potion. 🧪💥